On the lookout for a pup full of charm and personality? A Cavoodle might be your perfect match.

 Are Cavoodles hypoallergenic?

-Cavoodles are generally regarded as being hypoallergenic dogs because their coats shed relatively little, thanks to their Poodle genes.
+Cavoodles are considered hypoallergenic dogs because their coats shed relatively little, thanks to their Poodle genes.
 However, this trait can vary depending on the generation and the dominant parent characteristics.

 Are Cavoodles good with cats?

-Known for their friendly temperament, Cavoodles can be good with cats and other pets, provided they are carefully socialised with them from an early age.
+Known for their friendly temperaments, Cavoodles can get along well with cats and other pets (provided they are carefully socialised with them from an early age).

 Where should my Cavoodle sleep?